• Skip to primary navigation

 Mawvnis Supi

 This is another soup made with matsoni yogurt.
 But it also includes chopped fresh dill, coriander, and beaten eggs.
 Some versions also include chopped basil.
-Though it you can eat this soup warm, there are also cold refreshing options in hot weather.
+Though you can eat this soup warm, there are also cold refreshing options in hot weather.

 Kharcho